In Brief

 Now map that onto the soul.
 You did not wake yourself up spiritually any more than you wake yourself up physically.
 You are not the alarm clock of your own conversion.
 The moment you noticed you were alive to God — that noticing was already the evidence the life had arrived.
 You were not the cause.
 You were the room.

-The Evidence of Lazarus and Saul
+The Evidence of Saul and Lazarus

 Why This Changes Everything